 a new festival of

-Instead of a live festival this year, we have concentrated our energies on commissioning new work from some amazing artists, all of which are presented here, online and for free.
+Instead of a live festival in 2020, we concentrated our energies on commissioning new work from some amazing artists, all of which are presented here, online and for free.

 Aerial is more than a festival.
 It is intended as a platform for new work inspired in some way by the natural, cultural or social history of Cumbria and each of these commissions reflect that.